Hieromon/AutoConnect/mkdocs/index.md

 <i class="fa fa-download"></i> <strong>ESP32 Arduino core</strong>

 Also, to apply AutoConnect to ESP32, the [arduino-esp32 core](https://github.com/espressif/arduino-esp32) provided by Espressif is needed.
 The [latest release](https://github.com/espressif/arduino-esp32/releases/latest) is recommended.
 Install third-party platform using the *Boards Manager* of Arduino IDE.
 You can add multiple URLs into *Additional Board Manager URLs* field, separating them with commas.
-Package URL is https://dl.espressif.com/dl/package_esp32_index.json
+Package URL is https://dl.espressif.com/dl/package_esp32_index.json for ESP32.

 <i class="fa fa-download"></i> <strong>Additional necessary library</strong>

 The [PageBuilder](https://github.com/Hieromon/PageBuilder) library to build HTML for ESP8266WebServer is needed.
 To install the PageBuilder library into your Arduino IDE, you can use the *Library Manager*.
 Select the board of ESP8266 series in the Arduino IDE, open the library manager and search keyword '**PageBuilder**' with the topic '**Communication**', then you can see the *PageBuilder*.
-The latest version is required 1.2.3 later for ESP32.[^1]
+The latest version is required 1.2.3 later.[^1]

 <img src="./images/lm.png" width="640"/>